Theories of Organic Evolution (Complete Notes)

 • Whales lost their hind limbs

-• The Wanding birds (eg: -jacana) developed its long legs through generations of sustained stretching to keep the body above the water level.
+• The Wanding birds (eg: -jacana) developed their long legs over generations.
+They stretched their legs to keep their body above the water level.

 Neo-LaMar kists: